How to Fix “Adobe Fill & Sign Not Working”?

 Change Warning Preferences of Adobe Acrobat

-1. Launch Adobe Acrobat and expand File.
+1. Open Adobe Acrobat and click File.

-2. Select Properties and go to Security.
+2. Select Properties, then go to the Security tab.

 Check Security of the Document in Adobe Acrobat